yochaigal/cairn/wip/2e/setting.md

 - A name may also include a reference to the region's relative position to the seat of power: _The Northeast Redoubt_, _Western Ranges_, etc.
 - The name (first, or family) of a "discoverer", conquerer or colonizer often sticks around long after their death.

-### Generate a Province Name
-1. Consider the dominant terrain, either by earlier table results or personal choice.
-2. Look at the synonyms table for that terrain, e.g. "Cliffs = Bluffs".
-3. Roll on the [Adjectives](#adjectives) table, e.g. "Luminous."
-4. Combine the result with the terrain synonym into a single word preceded by "The", e.g. "The Luminous Bluffs."

 ## Conclusion
 Congratulations, your **Province** is complete!
 You can now "drill down" into various locations (starting with the **Heart**) and build out each **Detail** on your own favorite tables.
 Keep the following thoughts in mind as you go: